SaddleBrooke Golf Club

 · Size of Relief Area Measured from Reference Point: 6 inches from the reference point, but with these limits:

-o Must not be nearer the than the reference point, and
+o Must not be nearer the hole than the reference point, and

 · Spikes having single or multiple points designed to penetrate deeply into the surface of the ground.